 Then the insurance company declined coverage of her treatment costs and gave a fake address to file a complaint.
 To make matters even more bizarre, the CDC called to warn her father to not continue with her Lyme treatments.
 The story about the CDC, the games the insurance company played and the abuse with regard to the hospitals and doctors was never told before - out of fear of retaliation.
 As the proof of the pudding is always in the eating, we asked her father Enrico how Julia is doing now.

 Dr. Kenneth Liegner has been on the forefront of the Lyme Wars for thirty years.
-In this fourth interview of the 'Teike takes on Lyme' series, he is asked about his extensive experience in the field of Lyme treatment and how the rise of 'managed care' has influenced choices of treatment options.
+In this interview he is asked about his extensive experience in the field of Lyme treatment and how the rise of 'managed care' has influenced choices of treatment options.